Banguela: Phylogeny

 In 2005, Veldmeijer had already noted similarities to Dsungaripterus, but considered the available data to be insufficient to draw any conclusions from this.
-In 2014, Headden & Campos placed Banguela in the family Dsungaripteridae, in a basal position.
+In 2015, Headden & Campos placed Banguela in the family Dsungaripteridae, in a basal position.
 The cladogram of their analysis is shown below:

-Banguela is unique among dsungaripterid pterosaurs due to a presumed total absence of teeth.
+If Banguela were a dsungaripterid pterosaur, it would have been unique among the group due to the presumed total absence of teeth.
 Other pterosaur groups, such as pteranodontids, nyctosaurids and azhdarchoids, have also lost their teeth, indicating that toothloss might have independently occurred at least four times among pterosaurs.
 However, because dsungaripterids are occasionally recovered as derived azhdarchoids, it is possible that toothloss has occurred more often, if as an instance of Dollo's Law azhdarchoids should be originally toothless.
 If there was a large number of cases, Banguela suggests how it developed in most of these: the development of horned rhamphothecae in the jawtips, with progressive tooth rarification until they cease to be useful.
+Since dsungaripteroids have some of the most specialized teeth of all sauropsids, the toothlessness of Banguela could indicate some degree of divergent specialization.

-It is worth to note that dsungaripteroids have some of the most specialized teeth of all sauropsids, so Banguelas toothlessness must indicate some degree of divergent specialization.
-In 2018, a study suggested that Banguela is a species of Thalassodromeus (T. oberlii), and thus it is assigned to the Thalassodrominae, a subfamily within the clade Tapejaridae.
+However, its identity as a dsungaripterid was disputed by other researchers, since no unambiguous traits of dsungaripterids were found in the type specimen.
+In 2018, a study suggested that Banguela was a species of Thalassodromeus (T. oberlii), and thus it is assigned to the clade Thalassodromidae.
+In 2020, McPhee and colleagues considered Banguela as a valid genus, and claimed that it belongs to the Chaoyangopteridae.